tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

  | clean_directions(coordinates: list)
 ```

+Parameter:
-Parameters: A list of tuples that represent coordinates
+coordinates: A list of tuples that represent coordinates

+**Returns**:

-Returns: A boolean array corresponding to each coordinate that indicates whether the model can move to that coordinate
+  A boolean list corresponding to each coordinate that indicates whether the model can move to that coordinate